benoitputzeys/MSc_Thesis/README.md

-# NN-Predicitons
+# Electricity Load-Predicitons
-Repository for predicitons of timeseries data with NN.
+Repository for predicitons of timeseries data.
+This is the main repository for my master's thesis at Imperial College London for the MSc Sustainable Energy Futures.

-This is an initial repository for my master's thesis and is used mainly to test Git, GitHub, commits and how it links with PyCharm.